Manuscript Evaluation

 Favorite genres include historical fiction, women's fiction, literary fiction, memoir, and topical nonfiction

-Favorite genres include fantasy, science fiction, YA fiction, and MG fiction
+Favorite genres include literary fiction, memoir, mainstream fiction, and coming-of-age novels

 Favorite genres include memoir, multi cultural fiction, literary fiction, thrillers, and thoughtful works on religion and spirituality